aric0x02/mv-playground/README.md

 - #### `_generated`

 This is the target directory for auto generated types, files & bindings.
-It currently contains the `change` package which receives the `change.json` file from the `crate_extractor` crate and the `commontypes` package which carries the bindings and types which allow the Frontend (specifically the API being contained in `ink-editor` package) to communicate with the backend service for code compilation and Gist generation.
+It currently contains the `change` package which receives the `change.json` file from the `crate_extractor` crate and the `commontypes` package which carries the bindings and types which allow the Frontend (specifically the API being contained in `move-editor` package) to communicate with the backend service for code compilation and Gist generation.

 - #### `docker_tests`